Pilsdon Pen: Archaeology

-There are differing views as to the age of the rectilinear (square) structures in the centre of the fort: they may be medieval "pillow mounds" (man-made mounds for breeding rabbits), or could be earlier in origin.
+The rectilinear (square) structures in the centre of the fort are a medieval "pillow mounds" (man-made mounds for breeding rabbits), though Gelling hoped pre-excavation they might be Roman or Saxon.
+Very similar structures of similar medieval age were found by Cunliffe at Danebury Hill Fort.
 There is no clear evidence to distinguish the other mounds between pillow mounds and burial mounds, and the acid soil causes almost all bone and pottery to be in very poor condition.
-The National Trust in the 1982 excavations (which restored the mounds to their original profile prior to Gelling's excavation) viewed them as medieval; Gelling had initially thought there was a case they might be earlier, which was one of the reasons for the Pinney funded excavations.
+The National Trust in the 1982 excavations (which restored the mounds to their original profile prior to Gelling's excavation) confirmed them as medieval; Gelling had initially hoped they might be earlier, which was one of the reasons for the Pinney funded excavations.
 Additional rectilinear structures are noted in the 1999 National Trust Resistivity survey..
 The 2016 survey shows over 60 roundhouses, some with overlapping locations, indicating a long period of occupation.
 It is probable the site was abandoned before the construction of nearby Waddon Hill Roman Fort in AD 50.

 The hillfort and associated remains are a scheduled monument and it was on the Heritage at Risk Register but was removed in 2022 as a result of the Hillforts and Habitats Project.